Australian Lottery Prize Homes 2026: Complete Legal Guide & Active Draws

 Legal Status & Regulatory Framework

-Key Point: A legitimate prize home draw will always display the charity name, ABN, gaming licence number, draw date, and ticket price on entry pages.
-If any of these are missing, do not enter.
+Key Point: Real draws show charity name, ABN, gaming licence number, draw date, and ticket price.
+If these are missing, don't enter.

 Major Australian Prize Home Lottery Operators